run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 Run:AI’s fractional GPU system effectively creates virtualized logical GPUs, with their own memory and computing space that containers can use and access as if they were self-contained processors.

-One important thing to note is that fraction scheduling divides up __GPU memory__ and not __GPU compute cores__.
+One important thing to note is that fraction scheduling divides up __GPU memory__.
 As such the GPU memory is divided up between jobs.
 If a Job asks for 0.5 GPU, and the GPU has 32GB or memory, then the job will see only 16GB.
 An attempt to allocate more than 16GB will result in an out-of-memorty exception.

 GPU Fractions are scheduled as regular GPUs in the sense that: